 “There is no great vineyard which does not overlook the river…..”.
 Its gravelly ridges slope gently down towards the Gironde estuary act like mirrors.
 Château Loudenne also benefits from sea breezes which are propitious for ripening the grapes: concentration through evaporation and slight humidity.
 The soils are predominantly of clay, limestone and Garonne gravel.

 In stainless steel and concrete vats lined with epoxy resin.
-Vatting time is about three weeks with regular punching down of the cap and pumping over.
+Vatting time is about 3 weeks with punching down of the cap and pumping over taking place regularly.
 Malolactic fermentation occurs in new French oak barrels as the aromas from the wood are much better integrated into the wine.
 This old technique provides more roundness to the wine as well as silky tannins.
 30% of the French oak barrels are renewed every year.
 Choosing different coopers for each wine enables more aromatic complexity.
-This wine spent 16 months in French oak barrels.
+This wine spend 16 months in French oak barrels.

-Ideal with lamb and other red meats, including fowl, holding up well to rich sauces.
+Ideal with lamb and other red meats, holding up well to rich sauces.

 Serve at room temperature